What is a dead man's switch for people?

 Building maintenance

 Employees in building maintenance often work alone for several hours outside of normal working hours.
-Slippery floors, tripping hazards or missteps on stairs can become a life-threatening danger, as an emergency leading to unconsciousness can go unnoticed for a long period of time.
-The time alarm can be used to detect irregularities and alert colleagues or the security service.
-In addition, the motion alarm can automatically detect a fall and immobility and trigger an alarm.
+Slippery floors, tripping hazards or missteps on stairs can become a life-threatening danger, as an emergency that leads to unconsciousness can go unnoticed for a long period of time.

 Construction industry

-There are many risks lurking on construction sites, some of which can lead to serious and even fatal injuries.
-Tripping and slipping (e.g. due to uneven floors, building materials, floor openings and untidy traffic routes), as well as operating machinery and installing electronics are common hazards.
-Loud machine noises, large areas and hearing protection hinder communication between employees and make it difficult to call for help in an emergency.
-With the silent alarm and the various manual alarm options, an accident does not go unnoticed despite the construction site noise.
-Thanks to the localization option, the injured employee can be found quickly by colleagues.
+At construction sites , many risks lurk that can sometimes lead to serious and even fatal injuries.
+Tripping and slipping (e.g., due to uneven ground, construction materials, openings in the floor, and cluttered walkways), as well as operating machinery and installing electronics, are common hazards.
+Loud machine noise, large open areas, and the use of hearing protection hinder communication among workers and make it difficult to call for help in an emergency.

 Conclusion